 If you like my images you’re probably looking for a documentary kind of photographer who does include a photosession in which you’ll get a bit of guidance.
 I have a primarily documentary style of shooting so there isn’t any posing or forced smiles involved.
 The only exception is the photoshoot (between about 50 minutes and 2 hours) and any formal group shots, during which I will give you some directions (if you want those, most of my clients aren’t big fans of formals and neither am I to be honest but of course we can do them and I’ll try my very best to make them as fun and go by as smooth as possible).
 Still, even then I don’t really pose, I do give little assignments so you’ll be pointing your attention towards each other instead of towards me and my camera.
 In my book it’s your job to enjoy yourselves, not to make sure you look your best in the photos (that’s sort of my job ;) )

 2. Find out what kind of editing style you like.
 This determines for instance how the colors and contrast in your images will appear.
-There are wedding photographers who edit their images bright and colorful so the colors really pop out of their images, there’s a fine art look which looks like the pastel colors seen in old Fuji film photos.
+There are wedding photographers who edit their images bright and colorful so the colors really pop out of their images, there’s a light, often called “fine art” look which looks like the pastel colours seen in old slightly over-exposed Fuji 400 film photos.
 Maybe you love black and white photography or you might like vintage fadded, yellowy kind of editing.
 Most photographers develop an editing style they love and stick to it.
-Some photographers do a pick and mix of editing, which on first glance might look like a good idea but it also means that you can’t really know in advance what kind of editing your photographer will choose for your images.
+Some photographers do a pick and mix of editing per photo or per wedding, which on first glance might look like a good idea but it also means that you can’t really know in advance what kind of editing your photographer will choose for your images.
 On top of this uncertainty factor, the different editing styles will look kind of messy in your album as it won’t look like a coherent story that took place at the same place and time.

-My images fall into the fine art film category of editing although my images tend to be a bit more “luminous” and “less yellow-ish” than most fine art photographers.
+My images fall into the fine art film category of editing although my images tend to be a bit more “luminous” and “less yellow-ish” than most fine art photographers edit.

 3. Before choosing a wedding photographer, ask them if you can expect any extra costs after the wedding.
 Although at first my prices might seem a bit higher than your average European wedding photographer I firmly am against any hidden costs and will not charge you anything besides the price we agree upon when you are booking me.